shivendradeep/shivendradeep/README.md

 - 👋 Hi, I’m @shivendradeep
-- 👀 I’m interested in  FullStackDevelopement
+- 👀 I’m interested in  FullStackDevelopment
 - 🌱 I’m currently learning SDM
 - 💞️ I’m looking to collaborate on E-commerce
-- 📫 How to reach me shivendradepp939@gmail.com
+- 📫 How to reach me shivendradeep939@gmail.com

 <!---
 shivendradeep/shivendradeep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.